 Cal is a member of the board of directors of the Worker Rights Consortium.
 He has an A.B. in American Studies from Georgetown University and a J.D. from Georgetown University Law Center.

 The Office of Protocol and Events

-Geoff is responsible for event coordination, logistics and security, protocol and cultural issues, and program design and production for dignitaries visiting campus.
+Jackson liaises with colleagues from across the university in high-level event planning.
+He is responsible for event coordination, logistics and security, protocol and cultural issues, as well as program design and production for dignitaries visiting campus.

 Prior to joining the Office of Protocol and Events, Jackson served from 2017-2022 in the Office of the President, both as special assistant to the president and as a speechwriter and communications specialist.
 A graduate of Grinnell College in Iowa, Jackson previously worked in electoral campaign politics.